albertobeta/TripAdvisorScraper/README.md

 ```

 ## Usage
-Send to the script (via GET or POST) the unique location ID using the variable tID
+Send to the script (via GET or POST) the unique location ID using the variable **tID**

 Example: `TAscraper.php?tID=2079052`

+The **example** folder contains a working example featuring a form with real-time auto completion
+of the hotel names.

 ## Potential Issues
 This script retrieves in real time the entire HTML source code of a page and extracts from it useful data.